turbot/steampipe-plugin-aws/docs/tables/aws_redshift_event_subscription.md

 ```

-### Details of the source associated with event subscription
+### Get details of the source associated with event subscriptions

 ```sql
 select